sarbogast/development/README.md

 The great thing about using Docker in your development environment is that you don't need to install your application dependencies on your host machine.
 They can reside in a Docker container running the application.
 Declaring the dependencies to be used in a Docker container is done in the Dockerfile and luckily for us there are official repositories on Docker Hub for [Sync Gateway](https://hub.docker.com/r/couchbase/sync-gateway/) and [Couchbase Server](https://hub.docker.com/r/couchbase/server).

-In the same Terminal window, create a new directory called **sync-gateway-docker** and inside that folder create a new **sync-gateway-config.json** file with the following:
+Create a new directory called **sync-gateway-docker** and inside that folder add a new **sync-gateway-config.json** file with the following:

 ```js
 {